What to see in the south of Sri Lanka? Where are the best beaches in the south of Sri Lanka? Where to stay in this part of Sri Lanka?

 This temple is not as visited as other places in Sri Lanka, so you may well be the only tourist during your visit.
 Which is great, as it means you can interact with buddhist monks and locals.

 16. Enjoy the surf vibes at Hiriketiya

-On your way to Tangalle you can stop at Hiriketya famous for its surf culture and chill vibe!
+On your way to Tangalle, you can stop at Hiriketya famous for its surf culture and chill vibe!
 It is actually one of our favorite spots for surfing in Sri Lanka.
-The Bay forms great waves, perfect for intermediate level.
+The Bay forms great waves, perfect for the intermediate level.